Assets¶

 Label and code acceptance¶

-For fields configured in IT Operations → Settings, you can use either the internal code or the display label:
+For fields configured in Settings > IT Landscape, you can use either the internal code or the display label:

 | Field | Example codes | Example labels |